d2s/Documentation/docs/Intro.md

 ## Scheduling tasks

 Only **backup** tasks can be scheduled.
 When a task is scheduled RsyncOSX counts down when task is kicked off.
-The first task is marked green in table and the row `In` shows when task is due for execution.
+The first scheduled task to be executed is marked green in table and the column `In` shows when task is due for execution.

 ![Main view](screenshots/master/schedule1.png)
 ![Main view](screenshots/master/schedule2.png)